Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures

 Restoring the image of monsters in “Shanhaijing” is a complex task that requires not only exceptional traditional Chinese painting skills but also a unique understanding of its ancient meaning.
 When Ren Caifeng created his paintings, he imagined himself having the eyes of an ancient person.
 This way, he could cross time and space to see what ancestors saw when they wrote “Shanhaijing”.
 That's how it should be represented.

 In fact, Chinese monster images are very similar to living people.
-Ren Caifeng fused animalistic features into as part of his artistic interpretation, makes the unique charm sought after within Chinese mythical beast imagery.
+Ren Caifeng fused animalistic features into human nature as part of his artistic interpretation, makes the unique charm sought after within Chinese mythical beast imagery.

 Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures-7